zowe/community/Technical-Steering-Committee/coordinated-disclosure-details.md

 # When can vendors get the notification?

-The vendors that are either conformant support providers or extend a Zowe product will receive notification as part of the limited public disclosure.
+Vendors participating in the Zowe conformance program as either (a) a Zowe Conformant Support Provider or (b) a Zowe Conformant extension will receive notification as part of the limited public disclosure.

-Other venders will be sent information with the full public disclosure when the CVE is published.
+The other vendors will be notified during the full vulnerability disclosure.
+The full vulnerability disclosure will be shared across other relevant channels such as #zowe-user channel in the OMP slack or zowe-user@openmainframeproject.org mailing list.